 My experience, for example, showed that my iron level was low, but only in relation to standard values—not in relation to how healthy I really was.
 My daily juicing and raw food diet provided my body with everything it needed.
 I felt fine, and fortunately for me, that doctor knew how to use the signals my body was giving in order to make that determination.
 Test results may not always be accurate, but the body’s response is.
 There are other ways besides blood tests to determine whether there really is a problem: The body is equipped with methods for indicating when something is out of balance.

 Now, don’t you dare to think I’m telling you to ignore everything your doctor tells you.
 Quite the contrary, I am just pointing out that we must educate ourselves and understand why, when people are healthy and cleansed on the raw food diet, they cannot be put into the same category as those who are persistently unwell.
 That’s comparing apples to oranges.

 But what if you actually do have low iron?
 How will you know?
 The most pronounced symptoms are usually extreme fatigue, lethargy, dizziness, headaches, loss of appetite, heart palpitations, pale skin and a persistent feeling of cold.
 If you experience these symptoms, by all means have your iron levels checked and seek advice of a qualified health practitioner.
-Check out the article Raw Foods and Iron Deficiency on my blog.
+You might want to check out the article Raw Foods and Iron Deficiency.